daniel-cole/fileserver/README.md

 > Wait...
 Don't popular web servers already support this?

 Yes.
 And much more fully featured.
+Caddy, Nginx or httpd are all suitable.

 >So why would I use it?